More Sri Lankans return to island

 More Sri Lankans who were stranded in foreign countries due to the COVID-19 pandemic have been repatriated to the island.

-Accordingly, a group of 180 Sri Lankans from Bahrain arrived at the Bandaranaike International Airport (BIA) last night (23).
+Accordingly, a group of 280 Sri Lankans from the United Arab Emirates arrived at the Bandaranaike International Airport (BIA) early this morning (30).

 All passengers were subjected to PCR testing at the airport premises itself.